Big blue lilyturf

 How and when to cut back Liriope muscari ( Big blue Lilyturf).
 If the leaves are exposed to cold winds or severe frosts, they will turn brown.
 To maintain the appearance of the plant cut back all of the old and damaged leaves to about 5cm above the ground in spring, just before new growth emerges.
 Pruning is not mandatory.
 If the foliage looks good, don’t prune the plant.
 Liriope muscari will still produce new leaves and flowers.

-Pruning Liriope muscari
+The foliage of Liriope muscari Pruning Liriope muscari

 As a ground cover best planted in a group.
 Add plenty of compost to the soil before planting.
 Plant Liriope muscari 15cm apart.